heathermiller/dist-prog-book/chapter/3/message-passing.md

 ## Akka

+Akka is an actively developed project built out of the work on [Scala Actors](#scala-actors) in Scala to provide the actor model of programming as a framework to Java and Scala.
+It makes an effort to bring an industrial-strength actor model to the JVM runtime, which was not explicitly designed to support actors.

 # Process-based Actor

 The process-based actor model is essentially an actor modelled as a process that runs from start to completion.
 These actors use a `receive` primitive to specify messages that an actor can receive during a given state.
 If a message is matched, corresponding code is evaluated, but otherwise the actor simply blocks until it gets a message that it knows how to handle.
 Depending on the language implementation `receive` might specify an explicit message type or perform some pattern matching on message values.
 Erlang's implementation of process-based actors gets to the core of what it means to be a process-based actor.